Southwest Ground Beef and Sweet Potato Skillet

 Overhead photo of a metal skillet filled with ground beef, tomatoes, sweet potatoes, southwest spices and topped with melted cheese and cilantro.
 Wooden serving spoon in the skillet.

 I bet you were a little surprised to see a ground beef recipe on my blog.
 I’m definitely more of a chicken, turkey, fish girl, but every once in a while I get a craving for beef.
-My husband on the other hand would probably live off of beef.
-Needless to say he was very excited when I made this Southwest Ground Beef and Sweet Potato Skillet.
+Lately I’ve been making more ground beef recipes including this Mongolian ground beef, ground beef pasta, burger bowls, and now this incredible Southwest ground beef and sweet potato skillet!

 This is an easy one pan dinner that has flavors most people can get behind.
 You’ve got spice from the chili powder, savory from the ground beef and a little sweetness to balance it out from the sweet potatoes.
+Don’t let the sweet potato fool you into thinking this is going to be an “sweet” recipe.
 This skillet meal takes about 30 minutes to make and there’s many ways to serve it, which I’ve shared below.

 Close up photo of a metal skillet filled with ground beef, tomatoes, sweet potatoes, southwest spices and topped with melted cheese and cilantro.
 Wooden serving spoon in the skillet.